 Why were they asking about these prank calls in 2016?

-And Cohn testified Cohn testified earlier this week that he made a call to Schiller in October 2016 to speak to Donald Trump and confirm the issue of hush money and the payment to Stormy Daniels.
+And Cohn testified earlier this week that he made a call to Schiller in October of 2016 to speak to Donald Trump and confirm the issue of hush money and the payment to Stormy Daniels.

-Blanch then questioned Cohn about a series of harassing phone calls that Cohn uh claimed he received at, well, at exactly around the same time.
+Blanche then questioned Cohn about a series of harassing phone calls that Cohn claimed he received at, well, at exactly around the same time.

-And then referring to text messages between Cohn and Keith Schiller, because he said the conversation with Trump was through Keith Schiller's phone.
+And then referring to text messages between Cohn and Keith Schiller, because he said the conversation with Trump was through Keith Schiller's phone, Blanche pointed to a message exchange where Cohn was asking advice and help from Schiller about a 14-year-old prank caller.

-Apparently, Schiller then tried to call him then Cohn called him back.
+Apparently, Schiller then tried to call, and then Cohn called him back.

-According to the call logs, the call made to Schiller was like a minute and thirty-two seconds.
+According to the call logs, the call made to Schiller was like a minute and 32 seconds.

 That's it.